The Buddhist Way to Handle Anger (Without Suppressing It)

 Frequently Asked Questions

-Buddhism sees personality as accumulated 'habitual tendencies,' not something fixed.
-Through consistent mindfulness and practice, we can rewire the brain's neural pathways and change habitual emotional reactions.
+Buddhism sees personality as accumulated habits, not something fixed.
+Through consistent practice, we can rewire our habitual reactions.
+Modern neuroscience calls this neuroplasticity.

 What harm does frequent anger do to the body?